Skip to main content

 How much will junior doctors receive?

-• Average basic pay for a first year junior doctor will increase from £29,300 to £32,300 and for a junior doctor in core training with 3 years’ experience it will increase from £40,200 to £43,900.
+• Average basic pay for a first year junior doctor has increased from £29,300 to £32,300 and for a junior doctor in core training with 3 years’ experience it will increase from £40,200 to £43,900.

 • Some staff will also benefit from performance pay, overtime, pay progression and pay rises from promotion, alongside the pay uplift.